MicrosoftDocs/azure-devops-yaml-schema/README.md

   always: boolean # Whether to always run the pipeline or only if there have been source code changes since the last successful scheduled run; the default is false.
 ```

 This section is fully auto-generated and can't be modified by making a pull request into this YAML schema reference articles repo.
+If you find a typo or mistake in the comments in a YAML syntax block, please file an issue.
+The primary purpose of the YAML syntax block is to show the syntax, with greater details for each property in the property section of the article.

+### Editable content

 An example of editable content is the description for a property.
 The following example shows the markdown for the `cron` property.